The Eye of the World: Chapter 18

 Every time the horns sound, it sounds closer.
 When Rand thinks they are about five miles away, Lan comes galloping over the hill behind them and tells Moiraine that there are at least three fists of Trollocs, maybe five, each led by a Halfman.
 He says that they are closing the gap and will be on them in an hour or less.
 Suddenly a horn sounds in the west, behind them and is answered from one ahead of them.

 The Aes Sedai says that they can go south or north, when Lan says that there is a place the Trollocs won't go.
-Moiraine says no, and after some discussion, they decide to go north.
+Moiraine says no, but after some discussion, they decide to go north.

 They ride through the woods and hear the horns directly behind them.
 They top a hill and below them they meet an army of Trollocs led by a Myrddraal.
 The Fade unsheathes its sword and rides at Lan, followed by the Trollocs.
 The Warder cries to the rest to stay with him before he sets down the hill, shouting "for the Seven Towers".
 The rest of the group streams after Lan, and caught up by Lan's cry, Rand shouts "Manetheren!
 Manetheren!", repeated by Perrin.
 Mat shouts "Carai an Caldazar!
 Carai an Ellisande!
 Al Ellisande!"

 The Warder and Myrddraal fight alone in a clear circle while Rand rides about, swinging his sword with the little skill Lan has taught him.
 Nynaeve and Egwene are close to Moiraine who lashes out with her staff, causing fire to envelop Trollocs.
-Rand is surrounded by Trollocs who try to unhorse him when suddenly all of them falls on the ground shouting.
+Rand is surrounded by Trollocs who try to unhorse him when suddenly all of them fall on the ground shouting.
 He then sees the Myrddraal sitting in its saddle without a head.
 Thom yells that it won't die until nightfall while Lan urges them on.
 They can hear the horns from west, east and south.

 Rand turns and sees that only a hundred spans is separating the Trollocs and his party.
 Moiraine climbs down from Aldieb's back and takes out the angreal.
 With the angreal in one hand and the staff in the other she faces the Trollocs and the three Fades.
-She raises her staff and stabs it down in the earth, causing the ground tremble and ripple.
+She raises her staff and stabs it down in the earth, causing the ground to tremble and ripple.
 The Trollocs begin to tumble down the slope in heaps yet the Myrddraal moves forward in a line, their horses never missing a step.
 The Aes Sedai then lifts her staff and the earth stills.
-She points to the hollow between the hills and flames spreads as far as the eye can see, spreading into a wall between the Trollocs and the humans.
+She points to the hollow between the hills and flames spread as far as the eye can see, creating a wall between the Trollocs and the humans.
 Lan then makes them go on while he takes care of Moiraine who nearly falls on the ground.

 They soon catch up with the others and Moiraine tells them that she will be all right soon and that she's not at her strongest while working with Earth and Fire.
 After some riding, Lan stops and talks alone with Moiraine.
 Egwene asks Rand about the things he shouted at the Trollocs and he says that they had to shout something, as that's what you do in times like that.
 Perrin adds that they had a right since Moiraine said they all were descended from Manetheren.
 Egwene says that it wasn't that she meant, but what Mat was shouting.
 He tells her that he can't remember where it came from or what it meant, and Egwene says that for a moment she thought she understood him, though it's gone now.
 Moiraine comes up to them and says that it means 'for the honor of the Red Eagle.
 For the honor of the Rose of the Sun.
 The Rose of the Sun'; the ancient warcry of Manetheren and the warcry of its last king.
 She says that the blood of Arad's lines is strong in the Two Rivers and that the old blood still sings.